 A highlight of our day was getting to explore the massive engine rooms on the USS YORKTOWN.
 I couldn’t imagine spending all day and night working there in the middle of a war.
 The history of this aircraft carrier is impressive with service in both WWII and Vietnam wars, earning battle stars for both.
 The ship also famously recovered the Apollo 8 astronauts and capsule.

-Exploring the three acre Vietnam Experience at Patriots Point was an experience in itself.
+Exploring the three-acre Vietnam Experience at Patriots Point was an experience in itself.
 There were sound effects playing as you entered the outdoor exhibit and it made you feel like you were in Vietnam.
 There were all different kinds of military equipment and vehicles from the war to explore and it is included in your pass to the museum.
 Tickets are $24 for adults, $16 for kids ages 6-11 and free for kids under 6.

-Halls Chophouse Restaurant
+Where to Eat in Charleston – Halls Chophouse Restaurant

-We were very lucky to arrange for a babysitter that was highly recommended to us from our friends in Hilton Head.
+We were very lucky to arrange for a babysitter that was highly recommended to us by our friends in Hilton Head.
 She was a nurse in Charleston who loved kids and she agreed to take care of our boys in our hotel while we went out for dinner.

 We made reservations at Halls Chophouse in the Upper Kings district and the service, cuisine and ambience did not disappoint.
 We chose to sit at the bar for a more casual dining experience which also gave us an opportunity to chat with the bartender and learn more about the city from a local.

-After dinner we made our way to the Pavilion Rooftop Bar which looked out directly over the United States Custom House where we were treated to an incredible lightning storm while we enjoyed a cocktail before heading back to our hotel.
+After dinner, we made our way to the Pavilion Rooftop Bar which looked out directly over the United States Custom House where we were treated to an incredible lightning storm while we enjoyed a cocktail before heading back to our hotel.

 We did not have nearly enough time to fully explore Charleston with kids but we managed to pack in a lot in 48 hours.
-The heat and humidity in early July was tough to manage during the peak hours of the day but we enjoyed Charleston’s southern charm and would definitely return again in the future.
+The heat and humidity in early July were tough to manage during the peak hours of the day but we enjoyed Charleston’s southern charm and would definitely return again in the future.